danny-englander/drupal-accesio/web/libraries/rrssb-plus/README.md

 Based on [**RRSSB**](https://github.com/kni-labs/rrssb) "Ridiculously Responsive Social Sharing Buttons" by [**KNI**](http://www.kurtnoble.com).

 ## Installation instructions
 If you use the Drupal CMS then you can automatically install this library with a [module](https://www.drupal.org/project/rrssb) — see [demo](https://www.albanyweb.co.uk/rrssb-plus).
+If you use Backdrop CMS you can install a [module which bundles this library](https://github.com/backdrop-contrib/rrssb) through the Project Installer interface.

 Otherwise, you can examine the source of the demo page to see how to do it.
 Search for `<div class="rrssb">` to find the HTML for the buttons.
 You need to load `rrssb.min.js` and `rrssb.css`.
 To configure this library, make a call to `rrssbConfigAll`.